Skip to main content

 Pastoral Care

 If you or a loved one are in need of prayer or assistance, our clergy would love to provide pastoral care.
 Those who are sick, in the hospital, recovering from surgery, grieving, or dealing with an unexpected crisis or challenge may be visited by clergy or by trained members of the parish.
 Sometimes telephone calls or virtual meetings are preferred.
-Please let us know by calling the Parish Office at 202-232-2995 or by emailing the Rector, the Rev. Richard Weinberg, or the Associate Rector, the Rev. Diana Gustafson to request a visit, meeting, or phone call.
+Please let us know by calling the Parish Office at 202-232-2995 or by emailing the Rector, the Rev. Richard Weinberg, to request a visit, meeting, or phone call.
 Some parish volunteers are also licensed to take Communion to parishioners who are in the hospital or are homebound.
 Arrangements can be made by contacting clergy directly or through the church office.

 Learn